If you have anxiety, learning to feel more at peace on a regular basis can be a long journey. But in a moment where you feel completely overwhelmed, a

 "Oftentimes when we are anxious, there's a secondary need we have neglected," Cummings says.
 To help yourself evaluate what your needs might be in a time of intense anxiety, remember the acronym HALT, which stands for "hungry, angry, lonely, tired."
 Ask yourself whether you've taken the time to eat a solid, nourishing meal recently.
 While food won't necessarily

 take away your anxiety, appeasing your hunger can take away one more concern that your body has.
 Also, if you haven't been sleeping enough, if you're calm enough to take a nap, that might help give your mind a much-needed rest.
-Creative Images/Shutterstock
+5 Do A Puzzle Creative Images/Shutterstock

 Puzzles can be fun to do when you're feeling bored, but they're also a great resource when your mind is racing.
 Whether you're a fan of the traditional jigsaw, or prefer something like a crossword or sodoku, completing puzzles of any kind can provide us with some sense of control,